-Online appointments use a web-tool called GoBoard.
+Online appointments use a web-tool called GoBoard or, upon request, Zoom.
 Like Zoom, GoBoard allows video conferencing and screen sharing.
 GoBoard also has an interactive whiteboard where tutors and students can brainstorm, solve equations, share resources, and take notes.

 When you sign up for an online appointment, you’ll receive directions to get started with GoBoard.
 They’ll come as an attachment on your appointment confirmation.
 You can also look at them here.

-Once you’re in, your tutor can show you how to upload a file, screen share, draw, and type on the whiteboard.
+Once you’re in, your tutor or consultant can show you how to upload a file, screen share, draw, and type on the whiteboard.